Ongoing sustainable development projects

 In parallel, Gigi and Authentic Products decided to fund the training of women by a midwife in order to spread awareness in the bush of health issues and contraception for women.
 Training and increased revenues are the key to longer school attendance.

-The next major development axe is education by financing a school from nursery school to the second year of primary school, the pay of professors and the pedagogic material offer.
+The last major development axe was education by financing a school from nursery school to the second year of primary school, the pay of professors and the pedagogic material offer.

 Training and increased wages are keys for a longer education for children.